matloff/worthycsds/README.md

 Once you get to grad school, you'll notice immediately that the climate has changed from the undergrad world.
-Your classmates will now consist of people who have a genuine intellectual curiosity about CS, which may not have been the case for many of your undergrad friends.
+Your classmates will now consist of people who have a genuine intellectual curiosity about CS/DS, which may not have been the case for many of your undergrad friends.
 In class, you are now expected to be much more active, questioning and independent-thinking.